MadStu/HTMLCSSEPP/README.md

 The responsive design allows for different screen sizes.

-There was a bug where if the screen became too narrow, the header image would repeat itself vertically but changing the height of the header image div fixed it for all screens wider than 225px.
+There was a bug where if the screen became too narrow, the header image would repeat itself vertically but adding no-repeat into CSS solved this.

 ### Validator Testing